aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

     - Caching always introduces some complexity, but the normal advantage is realized: Application speed improves.

 * **Upcasting**
-    - Since the event stream is immutable by design, old events need to still be recognized if they've been updated to a newer version.
-Upcasting is the process of converting old events to newer events at read time.
+    - Since the event stream is immutable by design, upcasting is a way for old events to still be understood by newer code.
+    - Upcasting provides a transformation path for older events in the database to turn into the current versions of those events _at read time_, so they can be processed as if they were written with the new event schema.

 ## Key Differences b/t Event Sourcing and Traditional Storage